piotrmurach/verse/README.md

 ### 1.2 Replace

-**Verse::Sanitizer** provides ability to sanitize text of unwanted characters.
-Given a text with line break characters, `replace` will remove or substitute all occurance of line breaks depending on surrounding contenxt.
+**Verse::Sanitizer** provides ability to sanitize text with unwanted characters.
+Given a text with line break characters, `replace` will remove or substitute all occurances of line breaks depending on surrounding context.

 ```ruby
 sanitizer = Verse::Sanitizer.new